Incorporating Procedural Fairness in Flag Submissions on Social Media Platforms: Findings

-To sum up, our analysis shows that the availability of open-ended text boxes that let users describe their reasons for flagging does not significantly affect their perceptions of consistency and transparency, leading us to reject \textit{\textbf{H3-1}} and \textit{\textbf{H3-2}}.
-However, we found support for \textit{\textbf{H3-3}}: participants in the text box condition reported a higher perceived voice compared to those without such a box.
+We conducted t-tests to examine how the availability of a text box affects user perceptions to test Hypotheses 3.
+Our analysis shows that the availability of open-ended text boxes that let users describe their reasons for flagging does not significantly affect their perceptions of consistency and transparency, leading us to reject \textit{\textbf{H3-1}} and \textit{\textbf{H3-2}}.
+However, we found support for \textit{\textbf{H3-3}} --- participants in the text box condition (M = 5.67) report a significantly higher perceived voice compared to those without such a box (M = 4.94, \textit{t}(2859.50) = -13.32, \textit{p} <.001).